Care for conditions related to your feet, ankles, and lower limbs.

 What should I expect from my podiatry appointment?

 During your podiatry appointment, you can expect a thorough assessment of your foot and ankle concerns.
 Our experienced podiatrist will take the time to listen to your symptoms and medical history.
 They will conduct a comprehensive examination and may utilise various diagnostic techniques.
-Based on the findings, a personalized treatment plan will be developed to address your specific needs.
+Based on the findings, a personalised treatment plan will be developed to address your specific needs.
 You can also expect expert advice, education on foot health, and recommendations for footwear, orthotics, and exercises tailored to your condition.

 Do I need a referral to see a podiatrist in Ballarat?